 In addition to these opportunities, we’re happy to help you prepare an application to an external graduate fellowship program, such as those offered by the AMS, NSF, NASA, and other entities.
 Because the deadlines for these programs are often in the fall before you would enter graduate school, students interested in applying to these programs are encouraged to reach out to Prof. Evans a year ahead of time (e.g., a student entering in fall 2023 should reach out by the start of the fall 2022 semester) to discuss research opportunities and plan your application.

-I treat all students with respect, viewing you all as peers rather than underlings.
-I work to get to know each student on an individual basis and tailor my mentoring approach to your unique needs and abilities.
-I strive to ensure that all students in our group have the opportunity to present their research at one or more AMS conferences per year and to publish their research findings as lead author in AMS journals.
-Group alumni have strong track records of external recognition (awards, etc.) for their research and academic abilities, and all have chosen to continue their studies to the Ph.D. and/or have found gainful post-graduation employment across the field and beyond.
-Finally, I’m happy to help you shape any project or ideas you have in support of applications to graduate fellowship programs (such as those offered by NSF and NASA) where applicable – if you’re interested in anything we’re working on, let’s talk!
+Prof. Evans’ advising philosophy centers around treating you with respect, viewing you as a professional peer.
+He strives to get to know you individually and tailors his mentoring approach to your unique needs and abilities.
+He strives to ensure that you will have the opportunity to present your research at one or more AMS conferences per year and to publish your research findings as lead author in leading journals.
+Our group’s alumni have strong track records of recognition, and all have chosen to continue their studies to the Ph.D. and/or have found fruitful post-graduation employment across the field and beyond.
+Please feel free to contact Prof. Evans to learn more about his advising and mentoring philosophy.
+Likewise, please feel free to directly contact any of our group’s current members or alumni to inquire about their experiences in and perspectives about our group!